benabhi/cosmos-generator/README.md

 - Execution times for each step of the process with specific details:
   - Texture generation: planet type, size
   - Lighting: angle, intensity, falloff factor
-  - Atmosphere: fill percentage, blur radius
+  - Atmosphere: glow intensity, halo intensity, halo thickness, blur amount, padding percentage
   - Clouds: coverage, generation threshold
   - Rings: complexity, number of rings, size factor
 - A detailed summary at the end of each generation showing: